AGH University of Krakow, Poland (Previous name: AGH University of Science and Technology)

 This course is intended to give students a broad overview and deep knowledge about popular solutions and efficient neural network models as well as to learn how to construct and train intelligent learning systems in order to use them in everyday life and work.
 During the course we will deal with the popular and most efficient models and methods of neural networks, fuzzy systems and other learning systems that enable us to find specific highly generalizing models solving difficult tasks.
 We will also tackle with various CI and AI problems and work with various data and try to model their structures in such a way to optimize operations on them throughout making data available without necessity to search for them.
 This is a unique feature of associative structures and systems.
 These models and methods will allow us to form and represent knowledge in a modern and very efficient way which will enable us to mine it and automatically draw conclusions.
 You will be also able to understand solutions associated with various tasks of motivated learning and cognitive intelligence.

-Maybe you would like to take part in IT competitions (e.g. Kaggle) and win a lot of money?!
+Maybe you would like to take part in IT competitions (e.g. Kaggle) and earn a lot of money in various competitions?!

 Today, computational intelligence (CI), machine learning (ML), data mining (DM), and artificial intelligence (AI) achieved already a lot!
 We have many interesting methods, models and computational tools which let us adapt CI models to many practical tasks.
 The CI professionals can earn even a six-figure salary for their work, but it is only a tip of the iceberg!
 We can still achieve a great development in artificial intelligence can be still far more intelligent than we meet today.
 Today, we rather develop intelligently adapting computational tools than real artificial intelligence!
 Artificial Intelligence (AI) can do much more and without so much effort from the people's point of view.
 It must be embodied and equipped with some smartly motivational mechanisms and associative properties (known from our brains) which let it achieve an adequate level.

-Lectures will be supplemented by laboratory and project classes during which you will train and adapt the models learned during the lectures on various data using self-developed applications and existing modern programistic tools like RapidMiner, TensorFlow, Keras and Jupiter Notebook.
+Lectures will be supplemented by laboratory and project classes during which you will train and adapt the models learned during the lectures on various data using self-developed applications and existing modern programistic tools, environment and libraries like TensorFlow, Keras, Jupiter Notebook, and Google Colaboration.
 Your hard work and practice will enable you not only to obtain expert knowledge and skills but also to develop your own intelligent learning system implementing a few of the most popular and efficient CI methods.

 Expected results of taking a part in this course: